Voltra/compact-washing-machine-firmware-demo/README_dependencies.md

 	<details>
 	<summary>Install command + Environment setup</summary>

-	On Windows, you need to install Visual Studio 2019 because of the SDK and libraries that ship with it.
+	On Windows, you need to install Visual Studio 2019 because of the SDK and libraries that ship with parse.

   	Visual Studio IDE - 2019 Community (installs Clang too):